Total Pageviews

 Not much of the castle remains plus only a few of the ruins can be visited, but the views are great so well worth the effort

-But certainly contact a local law firm to explain all the Laws on Proprietary and Ownership Rights
+But before moving forward contact a local law firm to explain all the Laws on Proprietary

-So with these old structures heating becomes an issue, if again you are thinking of ownership
+So with these old structures heating becomes an issue, again if you are thinking

-Walking on the Fortification Walls of Old Town to get a peek of some of the 13,000 citizens way of life in historic Kotor
+Walking on the Fortification Walls to get a peek of some of the 13,000 citizens way of life

-Which was has a palace from the Vrakjen Family from the 14th Century
+Which was has a palace from the Vrakjen Family and from

 The Church of Our Lady of Health